fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

    Here `tys` may be length 1 or 2.
 We determine if any of `tys` has a matching constraint `ty :> ISomeInterface` with a static abstract member `Method`.
 If so, all such available methods are used during overload resolution.

 2. If any of `tys` has a matching IWSAM constraint it is considered solved for constraint-resolution purposes.
-Forther, it does not need static resolution.
+Further, it does not need static resolution.

 3. Such a constraint is eligible for so-called "weak resolution" (that is, before all of `tys` are solved), if the first element of `tys` is the one with the matching constraint and static abstract method.

 > NOTE: this rule allows IWSAM type information to be applied for the SRTP resolution as soon as the signficant `TSelf` type is determined, which is the common case.
 This is a practical tradeoff - in practice, `IWSAM` methods are rarely overloaded, and are "biased" towards the `TSelf` type.
 Allowing weak resolution

+Because of (2), type inference variables now only need static resolution when

+1. They are one of the support types of an unsolved static member SRTP constraint, or
+2. They are associated with a `printf` format string placeholder `%s`, `%d`
+3. They are explicitly declared with `^T`

+In particular, type inference variables no longer automatically get the "needs static resolution" flag, rather this condition now arises from the constraints they are associated with.
+This means some type inference variables are now inferred to be "not needs static resolution".
+If a signature declares such a type variable to be "needs static resolution" an error is no longer given.

 ### Interaction with object expressions